Kingefosa/servicefabric-samples/samples/RealWorld/IoT/docs/GettingStarted.md

 3. Go to Build -> Build Solution.
 4. Go to Debug -> Start Debugging to launch the solution.
 See [how to use sample](./HowTo.md) for further instructions.

-*TODO: Add instructions for creating storage*
+*TODO: Add instructions for creating Azure assets (storage, event hub, etc) used by solution*

 ## Resources ##
 - [How to use sample](./HowTo.md) *TODO*